Wed Nov 22 2023

-This blog will explore the meaning and origin of agile, some core tenets of agile and how it compares to other ways of working.
-Finally, we will look at why agile is important and how those organizations that don’t adopt agile are going to find themselves at a competitive disadvantage.
+This blog will explore the meaning and origin of agile, some core tenets of agile, and how it compares to other ways of working.
+Finally, we will look at why agile is important and how organizations that adopt agile are going to be more competitive and attractive to employees.

-Let’s start with an exploration of this term, where it came from and the agile values and principles which collectively are known as the Agile Manifesto.
+Let’s start with an exploration of this term, where it came from, and the agile values and principles which collectively are known as the Manifesto for Agile Software Development.

 The term Agile has been around a while.
 It can be traced back to the Latin term agilis which means “nimble or quick,” and from the term agere which means “to set or keep in movement”.

-At that time, most software development was completed using heavyweight methodologies that were based on phases and stage-gates and included a lot of process and documentation.
+At that time, most software development projects were completed using heavyweight methodologies that were based on phases and stage gates and included a lot of processes and documentation.
 Those development approaches were heavy and the group was frustrated and motivated to come up with something better.

-Over the years, the Agile Manifesto for Software development has grown and morphed.
+Over the years, agile ways of working have grown and morphed.
 As agile ways of working have spread beyond software development, people shortened the expression to just Agile Manifesto, and ultimately to just Agile.
-Agile is now applied to all facets of business and has been extended into education and not for profits.
+Agile is now applied to all facets of business and has been extended into education and not-for-profits.

 But the Agile Manifesto remains the guiding credo of the group.

-Let’s take a closer look at the 4 Agile Values and the 12 Principles Behind the Agile Manifesto.
+When we look at what agile means, the Agile Manifesto is the starting point.
+For something to be Agile, it needs to be consistent with the 4 Agile Values and the 12 Principles Behind the Agile Manifesto.